 Please tell me what to do?
 She has been accessing my social database and downloading my photos.
 I do not want to become a victim of false statements.
 I want to take legal action against her for accessing my social network, provoking my in-laws against me and creating problems in my married life.
 She has also made extremely disgusting and rude statements about me and my husband not having a child yet and has called my husband and me bad words (like buffalo and other animal names) in her WhatsApp messages to my brother in law.
 My brother in law has not responded to her messages.
 Please advise me about the best legal option.

-Court after taking cognizance of the offences, it can either pass an order of investigation under section 202 CRPC or issue summon/warrant to the accused under section 204 CRPC.
+The Bangalore Metropolitan Magistrate has jurisdiction to try the offences, as per section 182 of the CRPC.
+The court may order an investigation under section 202 CRPC or issue a summon/warrant to the accused under section 204 CRPC.